advance100/doc_webpack/library-and-externals.md

 `output.library` allows you to optionally specify a name of your library.

 `externals` allows you to specify dependencies for your library that are not resolved by webpack, but become dependencies of the output.
-This means they are imported from the environment while runtime.
+This means they are imported from the environment during runtime.

 ## Examples